Quarterly Economic and Revenue Forecasts

 As usual, geoduck revenue faces a number of risks that can cause it to vary wildly.
 In addition to what is discussed above, these include

-- paralytic shellfish poison closures
+Paralytic shellfish poison closures

-- weather issues - such as sewage contamination from flooding run-off
+Weather issues - such as sewage contamination from flooding run-off

-- China’s economic growth
+China’s economic performance overall

-Total Revenues.
-The forecast revenue for the 2023-25 biennium is increased by $3.8 million to $510 million, while the 2025-27 biennium is increased by $1.1 million to $500 million.
+The forecast revenue for the 2023-25 biennium is decreased by $10.4 million to $500.5 million, while the 2025-27 biennium is decreased by $10.2 million to $489.4 million.

-Other notes to the Forecast.
+Other notes to the Forecast

 There are, as always, a number of other sources of uncertainty around DNR revenue specifically, and the overall economy more broadly.
 These include:

-- uncertainty about the type and quality of stumpage DNR is able to bring to market more than six months out; and
+Uncertainty about the type and quality of stumpage DNR is able to bring to market more than six months out; and

-- political tension with China directly affecting timber, agricultural products and geoduck exports and price.
+Political tension with China directly affecting timber, agricultural products and geoduck exports and price.

 Finally, climate change has emerged as a meaningful short- and long-term risk as opposed to an amorphous risk in the far future, as previously rare extreme weather events become more common.
 In 2021, drought in Washington decreased wheat production on DNR lands by about 40 percent.
 In September and October 2021, extraordinary rainfall in British Columbia destroyed roads and railways, essentially halting timber harvests, lumber production, and timber exports through the Port of Vancouver.
-In mid-June 2022, there was concurrently: massive flooding in Montana and Wyoming, thunderstorms that took out power-grids in the Great Lakes, and a record setting heat-wave that killed over 2,000 cattle in Kansas1.
+In mid-June 2022, there was concurrently: massive flooding in Montana and Wyoming, thunderstorms that took out power-grids in the Great Lakes, and a record setting heat-wave that killed over 2,000 cattle in Kansas.

 Fiscal Year 2024